 The Clozapine Clinic provides ongoing monitoring of required laboratory testing.

 The Injection Clinic provides clients with injectable neuroleptics at the direction of the treating physician.
 Referrals to the clinic must be made by a Broadlawns mental health provider.

 These services offer child, adolescent, and adult individual, marital, and/or family therapy in an outpatient setting.
 Group therapies and specialized services are also available.

 Broadlawns is proud to offer robust group therapy program.
 Programs include:

-Eye Motion Desensitization Reprocessing (EMDR) Prep Group — This is an educational and skills focused group to educate you about trauma and Eye Motion Desensitization Reprocessing (EMDR) therapy, and how EMDR might be a helpful form of treatment for you.
+- Eye Movement Desensitization Reprocessing (EMDR) Prep Group — This is an educational and skills focused group to educate you about trauma and Eye Movement Desensitization Reprocessing (EMDR) therapy, and how EMDR might be a helpful form of treatment for you.

 Kathleen Adams, ARNP

 Laurie Clair, MSPA-C

 Elizabeth Fitzgerald, LMSW